 Clear Channel is at it again, using the New York theater as a laboratory to hatch some new life form that might draw the rubes to its vast network of theaters and sports arenas.
-The Frankenstein’s monster cobbled together defies description.
-Freakish creature is neither a legit theater piece nor a serious demonstration of the culinary arts.
+The Frankenstein’s monster cobbled together at the wannabe-sophisticated Supper Club defies description.
+The freakish creature doesn’t even have a proper name, being neither a legit theater piece nor a serious demonstration of the culinary arts.

 Here’s the deal: For $115-$125 ($65 at brunch, not counting booze and tips), you can watch a celebrated chef writhe in embarrassment as he/she attempts to re-create a signature dish in an itsy-bitsy kitchen on an eensy-weensy stage, with the dubious assistance of two showgirl hostesses and a five-piece band.